dsa-ou/allowed/docs/usage.md

 - `CONFIGURATION ERROR`: the configuration file hasn't the [expected format](configuration.md)
 - `FORMAT ERROR`: the internal notebook format has been corrupted
 - `OS ERROR`: an operating system error, e.g. the file doesn't exist or can't be read
-- `PYTYPE ERROR`: an error that blocked the type checker, usually a syntax error
 - `SYNTAX ERROR`: the file has invalid Python
 - `UNICODE ERROR`: the file has some strange characters and couldn't be read
 - `VALUE ERROR`: some other cause; please report it to us.